Citation, DOI, disclosures and article data

-In cases where there is strong suspicion of gallbladder cancer or biliary tract disease, arterial phase (at 20 to 30 seconds) and venous phase (50 to 60 seconds) can be acquired.
-When there is an incidental finding of gall bladder cancer and no suspicion of biliary tract cancer, only venous phase is required 21.
+In cases with strong suspicion of gallbladder cancer or biliary tract disease, arterial phase (at 20 to 30 seconds) and venous phase (50 to 60 seconds) can be acquired.
+When there is an incidental finding of gallbladder cancer and no suspicion of biliary tract cancer, only venous phase is required 21.

 In plain CT scan, gallbladder cancer is typically hypodense.
 It shows irregular, peripheral enhancement on arterial phase 21.